Customer support and inbox coverage

 Managed remote staffing engagement

 Usually a better fit once the company needs a broader remote-team operating layer, not just one startup support seat.
+It can be economical at team scale but heavier than necessary for a first lean hire.

 Remote CoWorker